Pilgrimages and Romerias

 Andalucia is famous for its pilgrimages or "romerías" - so called because pilgrims traditionally walked to Rome, and therefore became known as "romeros" - to popular shrines, around which fiestas are held.

-Many towns celebrate their romeria on their saint's day at a local shrine a few miles away - it is a day in the countryside visiting a chapel or a sanctuary.
+Most villages celebrate their romeria on their saint's day at a local shrine a few miles away - it is a day in the countryside visiting a chapel or a sanctuary.
 Interestingly it is one of the few fiestas that is celebrated outside the nucleus of the town.
 The sanctuary is a physical and a spiritual point of reference.

 The departure from the town for the sanctuary is a proud public ceremony with all the necessary elements in a certain order.
 Flags and standards carried are by horsemen, decorated carts, men or women who are serving a penance, then tractors, lorries and all sorts of agricultural vehicles.
 The municipal band usually provides the music.
 Firework rockets advise those afar that the romeria has begun.